 3. Masungi Georeserve — Baras, Rizal

-This one’s perfect for your next barkada day trip!
-Besides Masungi Georeserve’s famous giant rope hammock, the Instagram-famous geopark also has two photo op-worthy floral spots (well, one flower field and one sea of wild plants!).
-You’ll find a vibrant yellow field of cosmos close to the entrance, while the stunning white-and-purple field of joy weeds can be spotted along the Legacy Trail!
+Perfect for your next barkada day trip, Masungi houses two photo-op worthy floral spots — one flower field and one sea of wild plants, to be specific.
+You’ll see a vibrant yellow field of cosmos close to the entrance, while the stunning white-and-purple field of joy weeds can be spotted along the Legacy Trail!